ultomotone/prism-discover-yourself/README.md

 SUPABASE_ANON_KEY: (Supabase "anon" key)
 ```

-Only use the publishable (anon) key; never embed the service role key.
+Only use the publishable (anon) key in client code; never embed the service role key.

 Redeploy.